espterm/espterm-firmware/README.md

 ### Web resources

 The web resources are in `html_orig`.
 To prepare for a build, run `build_web.sh`, which packs them and copies over to `html`.
-The compression and minification is handled by scripts in libesphttpd, specifically it runs yuicompressor on js and css and gzip or heatshrink on the other files.
+The compression and minification is handled by scripts in libesphttpd, specifically, it runs yuicompressor on js and css and gzip or heatshrink on the other files.
 The `html` folder is then embedded in the firmware image.